Star Wars: Knights of the Old Republic (video game): Technical

 LucasArts and BioWare settled on developing Knights of the Old Republic for the PC and Xbox.
 The Xbox was chosen over other consoles because of BioWare's background of developing PC games and greater familiarity with the Xbox than other consoles: "We could do the things we wanted to do on the Xbox without as much effort as we'd need to do it on the PS2 or GameCube," Gallo said.
 Other factors included the console's recent success and the opportunity to release one of the Xbox's first RPGs.
 BioWare had previously developed MDK2 for the Dreamcast and PlayStation 2.
 Hudson said that "Having experience in developing for other consoles gave us the proper mindset for implementing this game on the Xbox, and, by comparison, the Xbox was relatively easy to develop for."

 Hudson did, however, note that there were some challenges during development.
 One of the difficulties was in deciding how much graphical detail to provide.
 "Since our games generally have a lot of AI and scripting, numerous character models, and huge environments, we stress the hardware in a very different way than most games," Hudson said.
 This made it difficult to predict how well the game would run.
 The game uses the Odyssey Engine, based on the Aurora Engine (previously developed by BioWare for use in Neverwinter Nights) but completely rewritten for Knights of the Old Republic.
 It was highly detailed for its time: grass waves in the wind, dust blows across Tatooine and puffs of sand rise as the player walks across the seabed.

 The choreography for the character animations was done using 3DS Max.
 Hudson noted that the differences between consoles and PCs mean that the graphics would have to be modified.
 "You typically play console games on a TV across the room while PC games are played on a monitor only inches away."
 Console games put effort into close-up action and overall render quality; PC games emphasize what can be done with high resolutions and super-sharp textures.
 Hudson also noted that the difference between a game controller and mouse-and-keyboard setup influenced some design decisions.
 The PC version features an additional location the player can visit and more NPCs, items, and weapons; these additions were later made available on the Xbox version through Xbox Live.
 The PC version supports higher display resolutions (up to 1600x1200) and has higher-resolution textures.

+Character design and writing

+Character design was a collaborative process between the game's art, writing and design teams.
+Concept-art director John Gallagher said that artists produced numerous variations for major characters while attempting to preserve the visual language of the films.
+The team did not always agree on individual designs; Gallagher opposed Darth Malak's prosthetic-jaw concept and left its development to other artists after his objections were overruled.